 The Governing Body should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach.
 Their training should be updated regularly.
+All governors receive online safety information as part of their regular safeguarding and child protection training

-Temporary staff and voluntary staff who work with children are made aware of the School's arrangements by completing the induction process with the Headmaster.
+Temporary staff and voluntary staff who work with children are made aware of the School's arrangements by completing the induction process with the Deputy Headteacher.